DETAILED ACTION

 Given the state of the art, given the knowledge of one of ordinary skill in the art and given the teachings of Haydock et al., it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the methods taught by Haydock et al. and use any of the disclosed incubation times in the examples.
 One would have been motivated to do so and there would have been a reasonable expectation of success (to achieve maximum or efficient lysis of the cells to release nucleic acid).

 For claims 60 and 61, Haydock et al. teaches a composition comprising each component except isopropanol.
 However, Haydock et al. further teaches that a C1 to C4 aliphatic alcohol, such as methanol, ethanol, isopropanol, or tert-butyl alcohol, can be included.
-It is well within the purview of one of ordinary skill in the art to use any of the recited alcohols (methanol, ethanol, isopropanol, or tert-butyl alcohol) as the alcohol in the lysis composition of Haydock et al. and the result would be predictable (lysis of the sample).
+Based on this teaching, it would be routine and well within the purview of one of ordinary skill in the art to use any of the recited alcohols (methanol, ethanol, isopropanol, or tert-butyl alcohol) as the alcohol in the lysis composition of Haydock et al. and the result would be predictable (lysis of the sample).
+Applicant has not demonstrated unexpected results for the recited alcohols.

 As for the amounts in claim 61, determining effective dosages of each component in the lysis buffer is routine experimentation.
 Haydock et al. teaches the use of specific amounts of each component, including an alcohol.
 It is obvious and routine to determine the necessary amount of an agent that needs to be administered to achieve a desired effect.
 Further, applicant has not demonstrated unexpected results for the claimed amounts.